FriendsOfShopware/FroshPluginUploader/README.md

 * 5.2 Plugin System
 * compability tag in plugin.xml
-* changelogs filled in plugin.xml
+* changelogs filled in plugin.xml (german and english)

 # Using the Commands